James Belich (historian) explained

 Background

 Of Croatian descent, Belich was born in Wellington in 1956, the son of Jim Belich, who later became the mayor of Wellington.[4]
-[5] Educated at Onslow College,[6] he went on to study at Victoria University of Wellington, where he earned an Master of Arts degree in history.
+[5] Educated at Onslow College,[6] he went on to study at Victoria University of Wellington, where he earned a Master of Arts degree in history.
 He was awarded a Rhodes Scholarship in 1978 and went to the University of Oxford to complete his DPhil at Nuffield College.[7]
 [8]

 Academic career

-The New Zealand Wars (1986) was based on his DPhil thesis, and won the international Trevor Reese Memorial Prize.
-It was later turned into a major documentary series for Television New Zealand.
+Belich lectured at Victoria University of Wellington for several years before moving to the University of Auckland.
+His book The New Zealand Wars won the international Trevor Reese Memorial Prize in 1987.
+Based on his Dphil thesis, it was later turned into a major documentary series for Television New Zealand.
+The New Zealand Wars was a five-part series with Belich presenting[3] that was released in 1998.
 It was controversial for the startling claim that northern Maori invented trench warfare.

 I Shall Not Die': Titokowaru's War (1990), based on his MA thesis, was also highly praised, winning the Adam Award for New Zealand literature.
+Belich has written a two-volume work A History of the New Zealanders, consisting of Making Peoples (1996) and Paradise Reforged (2001).[4]

+In 2007, he moved from the University of Auckland to a professorship at Victoria University, and was appointed professor of history at the Stout Research Centre for New Zealand Studies.
 He expanded his area of research to colonial societies in general and the place of settler colonialism in world history with Replenishing the earth (2009).[9]
 The book was the choice of Maya Jasanoff in a list of the 11 best scholarly books of the 2010s by The Chronicle of Higher Education.[10]

 Honours and awards